sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-netlab-fortigate-vm/index.md

 !!! note "FortiGate VM image"
     You have an account on the [Fortinet support portal](https://support.fortinet.com/) to download the FortiGate VM image, or an alternative way to obtain the `fortios.qcow2` image.

-!!! note "netlab"
+!!! note "*netlab*"
-    You have a working installation of netlab, if not, check their [installation guide](https://netlab.tools/install/).
+    You have a working installation of *netlab*, if not, check their [installation guide](https://netlab.tools/install/).

 ## Overview

-There are only a *few* steps to follow in order to get the FortiGate VM ready for use in netlab.
+There are only a *few* steps to follow in order to get the FortiGate VM ready for use in *netlab*.
 We will deep dive into each step, but here is a quick overview of what we will do:

 - [Image preparation](#image-preparation)